-2022 2021

-£'000 £'000

-Expenses (14) (10)

-Operating loss (14) (10)

-Finance cost (2) (1)

-Loss before tax from discontinued operations (16) (11)

-Income tax credit: Related to pre-tax (loss)/profit (3) 31

-(Loss)/Gain/ after tax for the year from discontinued operations (19) 20

-Total (Loss)/Gain from discontinued operations (19) 20
+2023 £'000 2022 £'000 Expenses (13) (14) Operating loss (13) (14) Finance cost (2) (2) Loss before tax from discontinued operations (15) (16) Income tax credit: Related to pre-tax (loss)/profit - (3) Loss after tax for the year from discontinued operations (15) (19) Total loss from discontinued operations (15) (19)

-Notwithstanding the one-line presentation for profit after tax for the year from discontinued operations on the face of the consolidated income statement, discontinued operations remain consolidated in the Group financial statements, i.e. transactions between discontinued and continuing operations are eliminated as usual in the consolidation.
+Notwithstanding the one-line presentation for loss after tax for the year from discontinued operations on the face of the consolidated income statement, discontinued operations remain consolidated in the Group financial statements, i.e. transactions between discontinued and continuing operations are eliminated as usual in the consolidation.

-During the year, there was no intercompany trading between continuing and discontinued operations (2021: Nil), which resulted in no impact on the amounts recognised in operating profit for the year from continuing operations.
+During the year, there was no intercompany trading between continuing and discontinued operations (2022: Nil), which resulted in no impact on the amounts recognised in operating profit for the year from continuing operations.